co-cddo/data-catalogue-metadata/readme.md

 Running locally
 ---------------

-The schema is defined at data_marketplace_schema.json
+The schema are defined in /schema

-A Ruby script is provided that loads the schema and a sample JSON object, and attempts to validate the object against the schema.
+A Ruby script is provided that loads the schema and a sample JSON objects, and attempts to validate the objects against the schema.

 To use the script, first run `bundle` to install the dependencies, and then run the script using: